SpeedifyPress/SpeedifyPress/README.md

    - Upload the `.zip` file and click **Install Now**
    - Activate the plugin

+4. **Enter your Invoice Number**
+   On the Dashboard, you can enter your Substack invoice number to unlock the plugin.

-4. **Get Personal Help with Setup**
+5. **Get Personal Help with Setup**
    As a subscriber, you get direct help with installation and configuration.
-We'll make sure it’s dialed in perfectly for your setup.
+We'll make sure it's dialed in perfectly for your setup.
+Just head to our [Discussion Forum](https://github.com/acid-drop/SpeedifyPress/discussions).

-5. **Enjoy the Speed**
+6. **Enjoy the Speed**
    Your site is now equipped with professional-grade optimization tools — faster load times, improved performance scores, and happier users.

 > 💬 Need help?
 Reach out via the subscriber portal or email for expert support.